gitouni/Diffusion-Calib/README.md

 ```
 <details>
   <summary>Troubleshooting</summary>
   The `correlation_cuda` package may be incompatible with CUDA >= 12.0.
 The failure of building this package only affects implementation of our baseline, LCCNet.
-If your CUDA version >= 12.0 and want to implement LCCNET.
+If your CUDA version >= 12.0 and you still want to implement LCCNET.
 It would be easy to use correlation pacakge in csrc to re-implement it.
 To try our best to reproduce LCCNet's performance, we utilize their own correlation package.
 </details>

 # Link KITTI Dataset to the root